 I wanted to name this post “why most virtual assistants suck” but I didn’t, because well…THAT would be insulting but it would have been appropriate considering the conversation I had a few weeks ago.

-That conversation was with friend of mine who happens to be a former client AND a successful online entrepreneur/podcaster.
+That conversation was with a friend of mine who happens to be a former client AND a successful online entrepreneur/podcaster.
 She told me this:

 “Reese, most virtual assistants don’t have the kind of work ethic you do.
 They suck.
 They over-promise and under-deliver and what’s worse is they charge a lot of money for their shitty services.”